klen/pylama/README.rst

 Configuration files
 -------------------

-When starting **Pylama** try loading configuration file.
+When starting **Pylama**, try loading configuration file.

-The programm searches for the first matching ini-style configuration file in the directories of command line argument.
+The program searches for the first matching ini-style configuration file in the directories of command line argument.
 Pylama looks for the configuration in this order: ::